 2. In a large bowl, blend together the salt and the powder.

 3. Tear up the bay leaves and add them to the mix, stirring everything in a large bowl or mortar and pestle if the salt needs breaking up.
 I love working with a mortar and pestle, they are essential and powerful tools to have in your apothecary.
 In this recipe, grinding will open up the fragrance of the bay leaves as well, as give you a deeper connection into creating the soak.

-4. Add just a slight amount of oil, perhaps 1 tablespoon.
-I like Sesame in the cooler months as it is warming, jojoba is another good choice.
+4. Add just a slight amount of oil, 1 tablespoon is good.
+I like Sesame in the cooler months as it is warming, Jojoba is another good choice.
 If you don't have either oil, you can always use olive oil which is a basic staple.
 I source oils from a lot of different places, but these oils in particular I get from Amrita or Mountain Rose Herbs.
 Both Organic.
-This adds additional moisture to the body.
-You can also wait until you've entered the bath, and add the oil at that time.
+This adds additional moisture to the bath and body so be certain not to skip this step